duncanleo/gopipe-redis/README.md

 SET unit Celsius
 ```

-Running this through the utility generates `sample_source.txt.result.txt`.
-Here's a snippet of what it looks like:
+Running this through the utility produces the following output:

 ```
 *3